MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provision-teams-from-commerce.md

 1. Select **Download targeting hierarchy**, and then select **Retail Stores by Region** to download a CSV file of the organizational hierarchy.
 1. Install the Teams PowerShell module following the steps outlined in [Install Microsoft Teams PowerShell](https://docs.microsoft.com/microsoftteams/teams-powershell-install).
 1. Use the Teams Powershell module to upload the targeting hierarchy CSV file by following the steps in [Set up your team targeting hierarchy](https://docs.microsoft.com/microsoftteams/set-up-your-team-hierarchy).
-1. Sign in using the Azure AD administrator account for your tenant.
+1. Go to the [Teams administrator portal](https://admin.teams.microsoft.com/) and sign in as administrator of your e-commerce tenant.
+1.

 ## Validate that the organizational hierarchy was uploaded to Teams